Critical configurations for three projective views: Critical configurations for three views

 \subsection{Quadrics intersecting in a curve}

-Having covered all the cases where the intersection is a surface, we move on to the case where the three quadrics intersect a curve.
-Curves that appear as the intersection of quadrics can at most have bidegree (2,2).
+Curves that appear as the intersection of quadrics have at most degree 4.
 Moreover, any curve that lies on the union of a plane and a conic passing through the camera centers is critical by \cref{prop:plane+conic_critical}, which further reduces the number of curves we need to check.
-We analyse all possible intersections starting with the ones of degree 4 and working our way down, or, in the case where the intersection is a reducible curve, sorted by the degree of the highest degree component.
+We analyze all curves appearing as the intersection of quadrics sorted by the degree of their highest degree component.
+In \cref{sec:quartic_curves}, we analyze the curves where the highest degree component is of degree 4, covering the elliptic quartic as well as the singular rational quartics. \cref{sec:cubic_curves} covers the curves containing a twisted cubic, while \cref{sec:curves_of_lower_degree} covers the curves containing no components of degree higher than 2.